vlourme/yahoo-auction-alert-discord-bot/README.md

 python main.py
 ```

-The bot should now be running and scanning Yahoo Auction for new articles.
+The bot should now be running and scanning Yahoo Auction and Mercari for new articles.

 ## Important Notes